-The involvement and the frames of the UCLG World Secretariat and the UCLG sections and the operational support of the Department for Cultural Activities - Roma Capitale.
+With the involvement and the frames of the UCLG World Secretariat and the UCLG sections, the overall coordination of the Department for Cultural Activities - Roma Capitale and the operational support of Azienda Speciale Palaexpo and Zètema Progetto Cultura.

 To all of them, and to the many more to come, the deepest gratitude for their time, thoughts, experiments and care.